 Botulism is a very rare but life-threatening condition caused by toxins produced by Clostridium botulinum bacteria.

-Bowel polyps are small growths on the inner lining of the colon (large bowel) or rectum.
+Read more about bowel polyps, which are small growths on the inner lining of the bowel.
 They are common, affecting 1 in 4 people, and do not usually cause symptoms.

 Find out about the symptoms, causes and treatments for Bowen's disease, a very early and easily treatable form of skin cancer.